 Purdue conference helps minority business owners network

-WEST LAFAYETTE, Ind. - Purdue University's Office of Supplier Diversity Development, in partnership with the Supplier Diversity Development Coalition of Greater Lafayette, will host the seventh annual Relationships to Partnerships session on Nov.
-16 to help minority and women business owners in Indiana connect with Lafayette-area businesses.
+WEST LAFAYETTE, Ind.— Purdue University's Office of Supplier Diversity Development, in partnership with the Supplier Diversity Development Coalition of Greater Lafayette, will host the annual Relationships to Partnerships Sessions on Nov.
+15 to help minority and women business owners in Indiana connect with other businesses.

-Relationship to Partnership sessions will allow attendees to meet with a large range of buyers.
+Moore said it's rewarding that this is the ninth year for Relationship to Partnership sessions, which allows attendees to meet with a large range of buyers.

-In the past, Relationships to Partnerships has helped minority- and women-owned businesses meet clients such as Freitag-Weinhardt, State Farm Insurance, Caterpillar, Tate & Lyle, Ivy Tech Community College, Eli Lilly and Co., Kirby Risk and Alcoa.
+Over the years, Relationships to Partnerships has helped minority- and women-owned businesses meet clients such as Freitag-Weinhardt, State Farm Insurance, Caterpillar, Tate & Lyle, Ivy Tech Community College, Eli Lilly and Co., Kirby Risk, IU Health, Fifth Third Bank, Oerlikon Fairfield, Nanshan and Alcoa.